There are things you learn through training and things you learn on the actual day of the marathon

 Hitting the wall

 During the actual marathon, chances are you might hit the wall.
 It’s when you reach the peak of your fatigue and aren’t progressing any further from your current running state.
 You can avoid hitting the wall by constantly replenishing your glycogen and refueling.
 This is why bringing extra energy gels and snacks is important.
-Physically hitting the wall is easier to get past because that can easily be addressed by slowing down your pace or eating easy carbs.
+Physically hitting the wall is easier to get past because that can easily be addressed by slowing down your pace or fueling.
 Mentally hitting the wall, though, is a whole different thing.
 Women’s Running suggests focusing on your inspiration to run and not the small pains that’ll get you down.